As a patent attorney you'll assess whether inventions are new and innovative, and therefore eligible to be patented

 • Jobs are available throughout the UK.

-• This is a relatively small profession with over 2,000 patent attorneys in the UK.
+• This is a relatively small profession with around 2,700 practising patent attorneys in the UK.
 There are excellent career prospects, but getting into the profession as a new trainee can be competitive.

 Qualifications

-You'll usually need a degree (at least a 2:1) in a science, engineering, technical or mathematics-based subject to get a job as a trainee patent attorney.
-Training largely takes place on the job and includes self-directed study, in-house support and guidance, and external training courses.
+You'll usually need a degree (preferably at least a 2:1) in a science, engineering, technical or mathematics-based subject to get a job as a trainee patent attorney.
+Although you don't need a postgraduate qualification, a number of patent attorneys have a Masters or PhD.
+Experience working in industry is also useful.

-There are two parts to the qualification process and you must successfully complete both in order to be accepted on to the UK Register of Patent Attorneys, held by the Intellectual Property Regulation Board (IPReg).
+There are two parts to the qualification process and you must successfully complete both in order to be accepted on to the Register of Patent Attorneys and Trade Mark Attorneys, held by the Intellectual Property Regulation Board (IPReg).

 The UK qualification route you take will probably depend on your employer's preference and is divided into two levels - Foundation and Final.
 At Foundation level, you can complete either: